OetziCS/dynamicweather/README.md

 ## Weather Types

 There are some different weather Types your GET Request can return.
 Here, we will list those Types in a JSON Format (JSON Format below).
-If you don't want to script anything for every one of the ID's provided for whatever reasons, we recommend to make use of the ```Main``` Table Row in your code, like ```ìf Weather.Main == "Storm" then```.
+If you don't want to script anything for every one of the ID's provided for whatever reasons, we recommend to make use of the ```main``` Table Row in your code, like ```ìf Weather.main == "Clouds" then```.

 Main Types:
 * Thunderstorm